Use the search feature to find content (and happiness!)

 Vibrio cholerae causes cholera infection.

-Germ theory supplanted miasma theory.
-Germ theory is the basis of modern medicine.
+It took scientists hundreds of years to understand this.
+Germ theory replaced miasma theory.
+Germ theory the foundation of modern medicine.

 Over the many years, people entertained many unusual theories including miasma theory and spontaneous generation.
 Miasma theory stated that disease was caused by noxious gas or night air.
 Miasma was thought to come from rotting matter.
 Spontaneous generation is discussed below.